 Figure 1 Forest plot depiction of the multivariable regression model for predictors of outcomes among patients treated with concurrent intraoperative ablation compared to surgery alone.
 SSI: Surgical site infection.

-Table 1 Demographic, clinical characteristics, and descriptive statistics of patients who underwent resection for metastatic neuroendocrine tumors to the liver who were included in the study and were used to assess determinants of adverse outcomes (n = 966)
+Table 1 Demographic, clinical characteristics, and descriptive statistics of patients who underwent resection for metastatic neuroendocrine tumors to the liver who were included in the study and were used to assess determinants of adverse outcomes (n = 966), n (%)